-My wife and me are considering visiting the Villages for a Lifestyle Preview.
+“My wife and me are considering visiting the Villages for a Lifestyle Preview.
 She wants to schedule sometime in the summer months.
 I feel we should schedule during the peak winter months since that is the time when all the snowbirds are there and we can get a better feel of all the activities and also see how crowded it is.
-What is your opinion?
-Thank You.
+What is your opinion?“

 This reader is correct in that doing a Lifestyle Preview during the peak winter months will give them the best idea of how crowded The Villages can be.
 Keep in mind, that “crowded” is a relative term.
 What’s crowded to me or you may not be crowded to someone from a big city.

 Another reader wrote in about his experience on the Lifestyle Preview during the winter months.
-It turns out it was “eye-opening” and “off-putting” experience.
+It turns out it was an “eye-opening” and “off-putting” experience.

 Here’s his email:

-Thanks for the very timely link to “50 Questions Future Villagers Should Ask.”
-A lot of the points made by the author were evident to my wife and I during our lifestyle preview stay at The Villages last week.
-Our preview stay was our first-ever exposure to The Villages.
+“Our preview stay was our first-ever exposure to The Villages.
 We deliberately scheduled our visit for the busy winter season so that we would experience TV at its peak capacity.

 Needless to say we were both overwhelmed, both positively and negatively!
 On the plus side TV certainly lives up to its reputation for endless activities, recreation, entertainment, golf, and opportunities for socializing.
 Everything we saw was beautifully presented and well-maintained, more so than we expected (not quite up to Disney World standards, but close!).
 We knew TV would be expansive and very spread out, an expectation that was more than met shortly after we “landed” at the Lake Sumter area sales office.